tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Disputes.md

 | Panama    | 8 working days            |
 | Peru      | 6 working days            |

-### 5. Final decision on dispute status.
+### 4. Final decision on dispute status.
 Once the evidence is provided, we send the documents to the issuing bank or the network that processed the transaction, which oversees the resolution of the case.
-The result of dispute can be: won (without chargeback), lost (chargeback) or refund.
+The result of dispute can be: won (without chargeback), lost (chargeback) or refunded.
 In the case of refunds, the shop makes the return to the buyer and the bank does not create the chargeback.

 When the bank announces the dispute’s outcome, the case is automatically updated in the administrative module and PayU sends a POST to the configured URL with information of the final result.